gitlevich/fedup/readme.md

 takes the package to the specified location and hands it to the receiver, at which point the latter acknowledges package receipt, and the transaction is concluded.

-There are some thoughts to optimize the routes so that the driver carries several packages at a time.
+There are some thoughts to optimize the routes so that the driver carries several packages at a time, as well as to eventually expand the business to do last mile delivery for online retailers like Amazon (because everyone is fed up with packages being dumped outside and then stolen).

-They decided to start in Bay Area, offering same day, and sometimes same hour, service.
+They decided to start in the Bay Area, offering same day, and sometimes same hour, service.

 #### Technical needs
 This is what they need to get started:

-- a mobile app for the prospective users (both shippers and receivers) to enable them to
+- a mobile app for the prospective customers (both shippers and receivers) to enable them to
     - order a pickup
     - track package progress
     - be notified when they need to take action
-    - make their location available between pickup request and pickup / delivery notification and delivery
+    - make their location available between pickup request / pickup / delivery notification / delivery

-- a mobile app for the concierges to enable them to
+- a mobile app for the drivers to enable them to
-    - be notified when their action is requested
+    - be notified when their service is requested
-    - scan the package on receipt
-    - collect the receiver's signature upon delivery
+    - accept pickup request
-    - make their location available while they are working to optimize routes
+    - make their location available while they are working

 Additionally, the need a centralized way to:
-- track locations of drivers, shippers and receivers to optimize routes and coordinate package hand-offs
+- track locations of drivers, shippers and receivers to optimize routes
-- track handling events for every package to provide real-time state updates
+- track progress of every package to provide real-time status updates
-- support the mobile apps by exposing a set of APIs they need
+- expose the functionality required by the mobile apps via APIs

 ## Design goals
 - design the application as a number of collaborating microservices, each fitting a bounded context of the problem it is responsible for solving.
 - decouple the services from each other by using events
-- make it very easy to deploy the services in containers to make horizontal scaling trivial.
+- make it very easy to deploy the services in containers to make horizontal scaling trivial
 - write each service so that it can run on smallish boxes for inexpensive cloud deployment
 - automate everything (CI/CD)
 - use event streams as the source of truth